diwasrimal/songs/README.md

 I've made two scripts.
 One for `Windows` and another for `Linux/macOS`.
 You instead could write it yourself.
 A quick google search would do the job.

 These scripts are included in the project directory.
 You can just edit your environment variables, and you'll be up and running.
+Be sure to make a virutal environment `venv` and install project requirements before running these scripts though.

 ### `run.ps1` for Windows PowerShell
 ```